-Based on their actual efforts and investments, all participants benefit equally from community capital and earn the same premium dividend on their investments.
+Based on their individual efforts, all participants can benefit equally from community capital and earn the same premium dividend on their investments in the community.

 Most human economic systems have overemphasized either communalism or individualism at too large or too small of a scale.
 However, an economy can’t be sustainable or scalable unless community capitalism and individual stewardship are balanced together in the right proportions and at the right scale of 75,000 to 100,000 participants, with a fully integrated community platform to facilitate the economy.